digitonic/api-test-suite/README.md

 This methods generates:
 - an `identifierGenerator` field usable anywhere in your tests, based on your `identifier_faker` configuration (see above).
 - A new `entities` field defaulting to an empty Laravel Collection.
 - A `user` field which will be the rightful user of your resources in your API.
 This relies on you creating a `crud` factory state for your `api_user_class` in your factories folder.
 This should set up the user default fields, and it's relation to a team/organization.
-See mDoc's [UserFactory](https://github.com/digitonic/mdoc/blob/develop/database/factories/UserFactory.php) for an example of how to set it up.
 - An `otherUser` field which is created using the same factory, which represent a user that shouldn't have access to the resource being accessed.
 Make sure that your factory `crud` state creates a different team each time it is called.

 All these fields are available anywhere in your test class.